 I have attended several network meetings and workshops representing the organization at Miracle Missions.
 I have built confidence in training my workmates and community members on various topics that are relevant to their situations.

-I am a 74 year old widow who joined The Foundations Project organization as a volunteer in 2012.
+I am a 74 year old widow who has volunteered for Foundation Zimbabwe.
 I saw the birth of the Caledonia Rose ECD centre when Charlotte and Martha rolled out the programme.
 The ECD project started at Memory Chinambale’s back yard with an enrollment of 12 children.

 I used to join old hessian bags to make sitting mats for the children.
 The following year the development was the purchase of the shade cloth which was erected on four iron poles on concrete stands.
 The enrollment increased to 17 children.
 Purchase of a 40 foot container saw the increase of the number of children to 27.
 By then my duties were mainly cleaning and maintenance of the school yard.